stan-dev/statastan/README.md

 Most recent changes - version 1.2:
 * You can run multiple chains with the **chains** option.
 * The **chainfile** option can be abbreviated to chainf but no shorter.
 This avoids confusion with the new **chains** option.
 * Whatever name you give in **outputfile** will now have ".csv" appended on the end.
-If you run more than 1 chain, you will get consecutively numbered files like output1.csv, output2.csv, etc.
+If you run more than 1 chain, you will get consecutively numbered files like output1.csv, output2.csv, etc. **On Mac and Linux machines, the name should contain no spaces.
+We will try to work around this in future versions.**
 * To avoid clashes with existing files, both the working directory and the CmdStan directory get checked for pre-existing output*.csv files.
 * The StataStan and CmdStan version numbers are displayed at the beginning of output.
 The CmdStan number will be used in future versions for back compatibility.